grab/engineering-blog/_posts/2020-01-09-preventing-app-performance-degradation-due-to-sudden-ride-demand-spikes.md

 Finally, the last piece.
 We introduced code at the beginning of our booking processing, most importantly, before any calls to any other services and before any significant processing was done.
 This code compared the location, time, and requested service to the currently configured Spampede setting, along with the previously unallocated bookings.
 If the maximum had already been reached, then we immediately stopped processing the booking.

-This might sound harsh- to immediately refuse a booking request without even trying to fulfill it.
-But the goal of the Spampede filter is to prevent excessive, localized demand from impacting all of the users of the system.
+This might sound harsh- to immediately refuse a booking request without even trying to fulfil it.
+But the goal of the Spampede filter is to prevent excessive, localised demand from impacting all of the users of the system.

 ## Conclusion